 The MacDuffie School held an official ribbon cutting ceremony this morning to celebrate the completion of a new synthetic turf field.
-Head of School Steve Griffin expressed thanks to the hard-working team of individuals who helped the project come to realization.
+Head of School Steve Griffin expressed thanks to the hard-working team of individuals who helped the project come to a realization.

 With slit film and monofilament, the turf’s dual fibers are meant to mimic the feel of a real grass playing field.
 It will be enjoyed by boys’ and girls’ soccer as well as girls’ lacrosse for both home games and practices.

 Griffin said to the student-athletes, “This field is for you.”
 It will be enjoyed by all of The MacDuffie School sports teams, the students and their families for years to come.

 He then cut the ribbon with members of the administration and the student body present to signal the official opening of the field.

 The next MacDuffie home meet is a boys’ varsity soccer game slated for Oct.
 9.

 A few years ago, one of our students spoke at 8th grade rite of passage about how MacDuffie had changed his perspective.
 This student said that he had been used to getting attention from his negative behavior.
 By attending MacDuffie, he was able to reinvent himself and work to get attention from the positive things that he did.
 He moved away from negative, cynical comments and focused on his own personal development.
 I was quite impressed by this fellow’s mature speech.
 Of course, when I mentioned it to him last week, he stated that he had no recollection of giving the speech at all!
 That’s fine by me, because his actions speak louder than words; he now serves on our Judiciary Council and is impressive on our Mock Trial and As Schools Match Wits teams.
 He has continued to choose the positive path and is recognized often for those choices.